huggingface/transformers/docs/source/en/tasks/mask_generation.md

 Mask generation is the task of generating semantically meaningful masks for an image.
 This task is very similar to image segmentation, but many differences exist.
-Image segmentation models are trained on labeled datasets and are limited to the classes they have seen during training; they return a mask and its class, given an image.
+Image segmentation models are trained on labeled datasets and are limited to the classes they have seen during training; they return a set of masks and corresponding classes, given an image.

 Mask generation models are trained on large amounts of data, and they operate in two modes.
 The first one is prompting